HarshvardhanPatil13/DSA/README.md

 THis is a DSA file .
 My all contributions of DSA will be done here .
-I am doing all Data structures as using Java as my main language.
+I am doing all Data structures using Java as my main language.
 I would most likely do problems on leetcode , codechef or gfg and paste it here.